 Why light?
 Why vision?

-Less than one octave of one type of radiation, electromagnetic, is responsible for so much of what we know about the world – not to mention the universe.
-Visible light allows photosynthesis, which produced our atmosphere and influences climate in several ways.
+Less than one octave of one type of radiation (electromagnetic) is responsible for so much of what we know about the world – not to mention the universe.
+Visible light drives photosynthesis, which produced the Earth's oxygen-rich atmosphere and still influences climate in several ways.
 Light has had a huge effect on evolution: because even primitive sensitivity to light is valuable, eyes have evolved independently many times, sometimes with divergent principles (e.g. vertebrates vs insects), sometimes converging to fairly similar structures (vertebrates and molluscs).
-Mark's interest was mainly biological, but his question encouraged me to think about the basic physics of vision.
+Mark's interest was mainly biological, but his question encouraged me to think about the basic physics of vision from a new perspective.

 Sound.
-Sound is an important alternative, of course: some things of evolutionary interest emit sound, which can carry detailed information.
-For silent objects, some animals (and blind humans) use echo-location – echo-location with light is something that humans learned to do when we mastered fire.
-So let's compare hearing and vision later.
+Sound is an important alternative, of course: some things of evolutionary interest (including other humans) emit sound, which can carry detailed information.
+For silent objects, some animals (e.g. bats and blind humans) use echo-location – while echo-location with light is something that humans learned to do when we mastered fire.
+So let's compare hearing and vision in detail later.

 Other impossibilities: But what other waves are there?
-Since 2016, gravity waves have delivered brief but very interesting information about fusion of black holes and neutron stars.
-We're hoping that they'll also tell us about the early universe (in its first 400,000 years, which we can't see because of the light that is now doppler shifted to become cosmic microwave background).
+Since 2016, gravity waves have delivered brief but very interesting information about the orbits and fusion of black holes and neutron stars.
+We're hoping that they'll also tell us about the early universe.
+(By early, I mean in its first 400,000 years, which we can't see because in the early universe there were no neutral atoms, just ions, electrons and photons.
+Photons from that age are now doppler shifted to become cosmic microwave background).
 The strong and weak nuclear forces have ranges measured only in femtometres.
 Neutrinos are great for information about the very early universe, but there are good reasons why detectors are extremely large and extremely insensitive, and therefore not possible in biology.

 The first answer is: Because it's there!
 For hours each day, we have a very powerful source of electromagnetic radiation (EMR): radiation from the sun is most intense in the visible, although there is plenty of intensity in the infrared (the sun feels warm) and some in the ultraviolet (it tans).
 The (current) atmosphere is fairly transparent to visible and the near IR and UV, with a few exceptions.
 (The foregoing argument is a bit simplistic: in the infrared there is less power at longer wavelengths because there is less energy per photon.
 If vision were just counting photons, the near IR would be as useful as the visible.)